postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/commenting-on-collections.md

 You can add a comment on a specific part of a raw body, a pre-request script, or a test script.

 1. Open the request you'd like to comment on.
-2. Switch to the **Comment** mode at the top-right of the window.
+2. Switch to **Comment** mode at the top-right of the window.
 3. Open the tab where you want to leave a comment.
-4. Highlight the text you want to comment.
+4. Highlight the text you want to comment on.
 5. Enter your comment, then click **Add Comment**

 ![Add inline comment](https://assets.postman.com/postman-docs/collab-add-comment-inline.gif)

-## Reading comments in the app and on the Dashboard
+## Reading comments

 You can see comments made by teammates on requests and request parameters in the Postman app or the [Dashboard](https://app.getpostman.com).
 You can only access comments on collections from the Dashboard.